 In house workshops

-Being a Star®.
+Being a Butterfly®.
 Eight day programme.
 Benefit from developing staff who will transfer skills into team action that not only changes themselves but care cultures too.

 Training that places the central focus of learning on improved self-awareness, practical skills and being action based as the route to being person centred.
 This eight day programme aims to develop emotional intelligence; focuses on developing specialist skills and through coaching and direct implementation changes people's quality of life.
 DETAILS